Insidethemind/Node-Society/README.md

 The goal of every submission should be to help others learn Houdini more effectively.
 Thank you for contributing to the community.

-# Upload Tool Information
+## Upload Tool

 The Upload Tool is a standalone utility designed to streamline the process of submitting Houdini projects to the Node Society repository.
 It automatically generates the required metadata, ensures correct folder structure, and creates a pull request to the repository on your behalf.

----
+Using this tool helps maintain consistency across submissions and significantly reduces the chances of formatting errors.
+While not mandatory, it is strongly recommended for all contributors.

-## Windows SmartScreen Warning
+## SmartScreen Warning on Windows

-When downloading or running the Upload Tool executable, you may encounter a **Windows SmartScreen** warning that marks the file as potentially unsafe.

-This is a common issue for newly created applications that are not yet recognized by Microsoft's reputation-based system.
+When downloading or running the Upload Tool executable, you may encounter a Windows SmartScreen warning that marks the file as potentially unsafe.
+This is expected behavior for new applications that haven’t yet been reviewed by Microsoft’s reputation systems.

-### How to Proceed:
+To proceed:

-1. When the warning appears, click **"More info"**.
+1. Click **"More info"** when the warning appears.
 2. Click **"Keep"** on the prompt.
-3. The tool will then download normally.
+3. Run the tool as normal.

-This does **not** mean the file is harmful—only that it is not yet widely downloaded or verified by Microsoft's systems.
+This does not mean the file is unsafe—only that it is not yet commonly downloaded.

----

-## Transparency and Source Code
+## Source Code Transparency

-For transparency, the **full source code** for the Upload Tool is available inside the [`Upload Tool`](./Upload%20Tool/) folder.
-You are encouraged to review or run the script directly using Python if you prefer not to use the compiled executable.
+The full Python source code for the Upload Tool is available in the [Upload Tool](./Upload%20Tool/) folder.
+You are welcome to inspect, audit, or run the script manually if you prefer not to use the compiled version.

----

-If you encounter any issues with the tool or have suggestions for improvement, feel free to open an issue in the repository.
+This transparency ensures that the tool remains trustworthy and adaptable for contributors who wish to see exactly how their data is handled.

 ## Usage